amueller/word_cloud/README.md

 #### Installation notes

+worcloud depends on numpy>=1.5.1, pillow and matplotlib.
+To install it via pip, you will also need a C compiler.

 ##### Windows

 If you're having trouble with pip installation on windows, you can find a .whl file at: